cbrenner04/DevcampPortfolio/README.md

 - [ ] Update brands so they return you to home
 - [ ] Add form for creating Topics
 - [ ] Update styles on Topics index
+- [ ] Order sidebar topics by count of blogs

 ## Add ons